Is Stranger Chat Safe in the USA? A Practical, No-Fear Guide

 • Keep conversations open and judgment-free.

-• Teach teens not to send images—even “just once.”
+• Teach teens not to send images, not even “just once.”

 • Agree on device rules (shared spaces, screen time, family accounts).